 If food arrives from the supermarket in plastic bags, I put them aside for reuse as they come in handy.
 Jiffy and other mailing bags get used again, as do small cardboard boxes.
 The washing machine and dishwasher rarely go on unless they are full.
 Clothes are dried on the line.

-This post contains affiliate links.
+This post contains affiliate links marked with *.
 If you click through and make a purchase, I will earn a small commission, so many thanks if you do.